The Analytic Arc Cover Problem and its Applications to Contiguous Art Gallery, Polygon Separation, and Shape Carving: The Polygon Separating Problem

 \section{The Polygon Separating Problem}

 In this section, we will study \SegS.
 Recall that \SegS considers separating two sets of line segments with a minimum-vertex convex polygon.
 We can also consider the problem \SegPolyS, where we wish to separate a convex polygon from a collection of line segments with a minimum-vertex polygon (not necessarily convex).
 In fact, these two problems are equivalent.
 First, note that a convex polygon contains a set of line segments if and only if it contains their convex hull, so \SegS is equivalent to separating a set of line segments from an ``inner'' convex polygon.
+Moreover, it is also easy to check feasibility of a problem instance as a result --- one only needs to verify that the convex hull of the ``inner'' line segments does not contain any part of any of the ``outer'' line segments in its interior.
 We can make another observation for \SegPolyS:

 \begin{theorem} Let $P$ be a convex polygon contained by a polygon $Q$.
 If $Q$ is non-convex, there is another convex polygon $Q'$ with at most as many sides as $Q$ such that $P\subset Q'\subset Q$. \end{theorem}